nixiesearch/nixiesearch/docs/docs/features/indexing/format.md

 }
 ```

-will match (or [dynamically generate when missing](../../concepts/indexing.md#dynamic-index-mapping)) the following index mapping:
+will match the following index mapping:

 ```yaml
 schema: